 Dongshin Kim earned a BS in Engineering and an MS in Finance from Seoul National University.
 He also received an MS and a PhD in Real Estate from Robinson College of Business, Georgia State University.
 Dr. Kim's research focus is in the areas of commercial real estate, mortgages, real estate investment trusts and housing economics.

-Associate Professor of Applied Behavioral Science
+Professor of Applied Behavioral Science